MASHUOA/MassOmics/README.md

 material in 2015, and Elizabeth updated and expanded them in 2016.
 Stephanie Andraos added images and clarifications in 2017.

-In 2018, George Guangyu GUO became the maintainer of this package.
+In 2018, George GUO became the maintainer of this package.
 He has added machine learning-powered batch effect removal functions, refined the processing pipeline and R package build.